 The trip to Disneyland in an RV

 If you have certain Disney annual passes, you can access the parking lot for even less.
 The price of the car park gives you access to the toilets and showers initially reserved for bus drivers.
-But also for grey water emptying, toilet cassettes and you have the option of filling with water.
+But also for grey water emptying, toilet cassettes and you have the option of filling water.
 But this is closed when it freezes.
 And the parking is secure 24 hours a day.

 Coming on your own and not by public transport gives you the opportunity to extend your trip to Disneyland to the entire capital.
 The car park is also equipped with a moving walkway leading from the car park to the two parks: Disneyland and the Walt Disney Studios and to the Disney village.

 Some tips and tricks to make the most of your stay in an RV at Disneyland

 - Arrival: To get the most out of your Disneyland ticket, you can arrive as early as possible, when your location has been vacated by previous travelers, or simply when you can access your location.

 There is a space on the roadside in front of the toll plaza where you can wait for the toll gate to open.
 Or you can park in the parking lot of the petrol station near the toll booth.
 By the way, this gas station is handy if you want to refuel.

 - Once there: Also when you pass the toll, you will be given an invoice that justifies the payment of your place.
 If you want to avoid having a quick note from the Disneyland control team asking you to justify this payment, consider putting your bill on your windshield (so that it is visible).